segmentio/segment-docs/src/partners/enable-with-segment.md

 Enable with OAuth, supported with the [Config API](/docs/api/config-api), allows partners to build seamless flows for customers to implement and enable integrations within their workspace.

 > info ""
-> The option to create OAuth applications with Segment is no longer available.
+> The ability to create new OAuth applications with Segment is no longer available.
 The "Enable with OAuth" feature is a legacy option, compatible only with Destinations developed on Segment's original developer center.
 If you're interested in this feature for new Destinations, please let us know at partner-support@segment.com.

 ## Concepts